McGarry-A/job-hack-2-frontend/README.md

 To Do List:

-hash password on front end and save hashed password on backend NEED TO MAKE THE APP RESPONSIVE
+hash password on front end and save hashed password on backend DONE NEED TO MAKE THE APP RESPONSIVE DONE
 UPDATE ACCOUNT DONE
+JWT?

 HomePage: